-There is one test designated for this course that will be written on 10 May 2013.
+There is one test designated for this course that will be written during the first term.
 It will contribute 50% of the class mark.
 The test will contain questions set in a similar style to those that will be found in the June examination.
 The test is COMPULSORY.